Central Air Conditioning Installation, Repair, and Maintenance Company

 - Quieter operation – Because the compressor-bearing unit is located outside the home, the indoor noise level from its operation is much lower than that of a free-standing air-conditioning unit.

 WHAT’S THE DIFFERENCE BETWEEN CENTRAL AIR AND A HEAT PUMP?

 You can improve your HVAC heat pump efficiency by pairing a heat pump with a furnace.
 Furnaces spread even heating from room to room.
-Combine that with a durable American Standard heat pump and you’ve got a hybrid system that keeps your family comfortable and, potentially, saves you energy.
+Combine that with a durable American Standard heat pump, and you have a hybrid system that keeps your family comfortable and potentially saves you energy.

-With this dual-fuel option, the two systems share the heating load, but never function at the same time.
+The two systems share the heating load with this dual-fuel option but never function simultaneously.
 Each system operates when it is most cost-effective.
 The heat pump will be the primary heating and cooling system.
 However, when the temperature drops below the heat pump’s ability to operate as efficiently as the gas furnace, the gas furnace will take over until the temperature rises enough for the heat pump to operate more efficiently.